-- Major: 40 credit hours

-- Minor: 22 credit hours

-- Major GPA required for graduation: 2.25 for courses applied to the major
+- Minor: 21 credit hours - Major GPA required for graduation: 2.25 for courses applied to the major

 - Capstone: Current Economic Issues (W) (ECO 450) - Research: Econometrics (ECO 410)

 Description of Major: Economics students focus on the study of the allocation of resources with an emphasis on personal, business, and public sector decision making.
 Students will be able to use economic tools like opportunity costs, supply, demand, marginal analysis, the equation of exchange, and the theory of trade.
 To be effective in these activities, students will develop their oral and written communication skills, their critical thinking skills, and their numerical skills.